Graduate Studies FAQ

 Additional materials vary by graduate program and are explained on each program’s website.
 Examples of additional materials include: transcripts, references, essays, criminal background checks.
 You can find those links here.

-One business day after you submit your application, your application will be set up in our applicant/student system (if you owe an application fee, your application will not be set-up until the fee is paid).
+One business day after you submit your application, your application will be set up in our applicant/student system.
 Within two-to-three business days, you will receive an email explaining how to check the status of additional application materials so you know what materials we have received.

 Additional materials to complete application